wso2/docs-is/en/docs/develop/setting-up-my-account-in-a-dev-environment.md

 - Install [node](https://nodejs.org/en/download/) if you have not already installed it.
 Npm is already bundled with node.

-  !!! info
-      Note that **npm 7** has some breaking changes to peer dependencies.
+    - Note that **npm 7** has some breaking changes to peer dependencies.
 Hence, go with an **npm version lower than 7**.

 - Install [maven](https://maven.apache.org/download.cgi).
 This is needed to run `mvn` commands.
 - Set up a running instance of WSO2 IS.
 To build from source, follow the instructions given [here](https://github.com/wso2/product-is).

 ## Step 1: Configure WSO2 Identity Server